Abandoned (2010 film): Production

 Abandoned was shot in June 2009 and was Murphy's last filmed project before her death on December 20, 2009.
-It is one of two films released after her death (the other being 2014's Something Wicked).
-The film is dedicated to her.
+It is one of four films released after her death, one of them is Something Wicked and was dedicated to her.

 Release

 Anchor Bay Entertainment acquired distribution rights in North America and released the film direct-to-video on August 24, 2010.